6th August 2022

 2019 Results are here.
 (The 2020 event was canceled due to Covid).

 Results archive – see Spartan Red Sox page

 Objective: The Seven Sevens is an 18 mile, 8100ft test of endurance and mountain skills .
 The objective is to climb all seven peaks in the Mourne Mountains that are over 700m* above sea level following your own route between fixed checkpoints.

 * The Six Sevens – Mountain Forming?

 For many years this event has been run under a false pretext due to a favourable anomaly on an earlier edition of the OSNI Mourne map.
 Slieve Meelmore is actually several metres short of the magical 700m height – exactly how many metres depends on which source you consult.
-In fact, 4 of the 7 summits have different spot heights on the current (2009) OSNI map and some of these are higher so the the total height is now 5203m which is only 2m down on the previous height.
+In fact, 4 of the 7 summits have different spot heights on the (2009) OSNI map and some of these are higher so the the combined height is now 5203m which is only 2m down on the previous total.